 The level of vitamin D is measured through a blood test (dosage in the form of 25 (OH) D).

-People with osteoporosis or osteopathies for which remineralizing therapy is not indicated
+- people with osteoporosis from any cause for whom remineralisation therapy is not indicated

-Vitamin D levels below 20 ng/mL and symptoms of hypovitaminosis (asthenia, myalgia, widespread or localized pain, frequent unjustified falls)
+- vitamin D levels below 12 ng/mL (or 30 nmol/L) and symptoms of hypovitaminosis (asthenia, myalgias, widespread or localised pain, frequent unexplained falls)

 - occasional finding of vitamin D levels below 12 ng/mL (or 30 nmol/L) in an asymptomatic person